 - For the batch pictured, I used Hillshire Farms brand Turkey Kielbasa.

-- When made with turkey kielbasa there are around 550 calories per serving.
+- When made with turkey kielbasa, there are around 550 calories per serving.

 Use fresh Parmesan cheese.

-Taste-test the Dijon sauce.
+Taste-test the dijon sauce.

 Substitute whole milk Greek yogurt.